duckdb/community-extensions/UPDATING.md

 ### Example extension
 To illustrate the community extension release cycle, we're going to assume you are maintaining an extension that has been cloned from the [C++ extension template](https://github.com/duckdb/extension-template) and has it's CI closely resembling what is in the template.

-So to start, let's take a look at the [distribution workflow](https://github.com/duckdb/extension-template/blob/main/.github/workflows/MainDistributionPipeline.yml) from the template that describes how the extension is built.
-It might look something like:
+First, let's examine
+the [distribution workflow](https://github.com/duckdb/extension-template/blob/main/.github/workflows/MainDistributionPipeline.yml)
+from the template that defines the extension build process.
+A typical configuration looks like this:

 ```yaml
 duckdb-stable-build: